cbsandiego/solidity_joint_accounts/README.md

 ![savings](images/savings.jpg)

 This is a joint savings accounts created with a Solidity smart contract accepting two user addresses.
-It will use ether management functions to implement a financial institution's requirements for providing features of the joing savings account.
+It will use ether management functions to implement a financial institution's requirements for providing features of the joint savings account.
 Users will be able to deposit and withdraw funds from the account.

 ---